Primula veris 'Sunset Shades' (red cowslip)

 Pale pink flowers in summer.

-Will grow in most soil types.
+Will grow in most soil types, from dry to wet and even in streams.
 Very good drought tolerance.

 Height: 1.2m